The Democratic Presidential Debates Must Address Poverty

 The DNC and News Networks

-After three rounds of “debate” in the Democratic primary race, it’s way past time to have a discussion about the economic elephant in the room, and one of the most pressing issues of our times: the epidemic levels of poverty in the United States.
+After four rounds of debate in the Democratic primary race, it’s way past time to have a discussion about the economic elephant in the room, and one of the most pressing issues of our times: the epidemic levels of poverty in the United States.

-Please join us in calling on the Democratic National Committee and the News Networks hosting televised Democratic Party primary debates to prioritize questions on the crisis of poverty, housing, and hunger in the United States; and to ensure that the voices and concerns of the poorest Americans are being heard at this critically important moment for our democracy.
+Please join us in calling on the Democratic National Committee and the News Networks hosting televised Democratic Party primary debates to prioritize questions on the crisis of poverty, housing, and hunger in the United States.
+We must ensure that the voices and concerns of the poorest Americans are being heard at this critically important moment for our democracy.